tsirysndr/crosup/README.md

 ```

 ## 📝 Configuration
 Crosup uses a configuration file to determine which tools to install.
-The default configuation is embedded in the binary, but you can generate a default configuration file (Crosfile.hcl) using the `crosup init` subcommand, you can specify the default format using the `--toml` flag.
+The default configuration is embedded in the binary, but you can generate a default configuration file (Crosfile.hcl) using the `crosup init` subcommand, you can specify the default format using the `--toml` flag.

 Example configuration file in HCL format: